-Screening: Determine the manual muscle testing compatibility of the patient.
-Next, determine if the individual is or is not in a state of psychological or physiological reversal (overload).
+Screening: Determine the manual muscle testing compatibility of the patient and that the individual is not in a state of psychological or physiological reversal (overload).
 If present or suspicious of this phenomenon, one must neutralize it before continuing.
+The steps below will prove to be very helpful and always a priority.

-I. T.M.J. /masseter muscle screening enables the practitioner a quick and effective assessment tool to evaluate the most appropriate treatment starting point.
+I. T.M.J. /jaw screening offers the practitioner a quick and effective assessment tool to evaluate the most appropriate starting point on a client.
 The purpose is to access if there is an emotional over-load or a physiological over-load that needs to be diffused first.
-Because both of these states involve recruitment of their respective jaws(s) muscles (masseter, temporalis, and pterygoid muscles) it has the potential to cancel out other T.M.J. work and with their reactive muscle patterns confuse the practitioner if working with the lower extremity muscles.
+Because both of these states involve a recruitment of their respective jaws(s) muscles (masseter, temporalis and pterygoid muscles) it has the potential to cancel out other T.M.J. work.

-Evaluation: Screen for status of the right and left jaw (masseter muscle) individually to determine if there are indicators of stress overload.
-Using an indicator muscle therapy localize right and left jaw individually.
-If a conditionally inhibited indicator muscle is seen on therapy localization, one should confirm this/these finding(s) by identifying the reactive inhibited (weak) gluteus medius.
+Evaluation: Therapy localize (TL) the right and left jaw (masseter muscle) individually to determine if there is an immediate weak (TL) indicator muscle response.
+One should confirm this/these finding(s) by identifying the opposite inhibited (weak) gluteus medius.

-Note: If one sees the inhibited gluteus medius on the homolateral side of TMJ involvement, this is confirming evidence that the individual is switched.
-The practitioner has the choice to either do a quick reset by rubbing K-27 bilaterally for 60 seconds or ignore the finding knowing that the condition will self-resolve during treatment outlined in the emotional clearing section of the advanced manual.
+Note: If one sees the inhibited (weak) gluteus medius on the homolateral side of TMJ involvement, this is confirming evidence that the individual in a state of physiological reversal.
+The practitioner has the choice to either do a quick reset by rubbing K-27 bilaterally for 60 seconds or ignore the homolateral finding knowing that the condition will self-resolve during treatment outlined in the emotional clearing section of this manual.

-- a) Right jaw masseter facilitation is indicative of active emotional stressors.
-At this point, one should assess if: - 1.
+- a) Right jaw facilitation is indicative of emotional stressors.
+At this point, one should access if: - 1.
 Cardiac Back stress syndrome is present - 2.
 Sphenoid distortion is present - 3.
-Psychological or physiological reversal is present - b) Left jaw masseter facilitation is indicative of extreme physical pain (uncommon) or more commonly overwhelming organ stress.
-With organ(s) stress, a positive therapy location over the organ(s) or a conditional inhibition of the organ-muscle relationship is readily seen.
+Psychological or physiological reversal is present - b) Left jaw facilitation is indicative of extreme physical pain (uncommon) or more commonly overwhelming organ (physiological) stress.
+With the later there will be one or more organs in distress that will initiate a positive therapy location over the organ(s) or a weakness of the organ-muscle relationship.
 One should attempt to identify the cause(s) of this physiological overload or elicit a history of the health challenge.

 Correction: Spindle down $\rightarrow \leftarrow$ the masseter and spindle down $\rightarrow \leftarrow$ the temporalis on the side of involved jaw.
 Then cross over to the opposite side and release the lateral pterygoid.
-Continue homolaterally with the masseter and temporalis (spindle down $\rightarrow \leftarrow$) and again cross over to the opposite side and release the lateral pterygoid.
+Continue on to the masseter and temporalis (spindle down $\rightarrow \leftarrow$) and again cross over to the opposite side and release the lateral pterygoid.
 Note one finishes on the same side one started.